MJingv/gogogo/dic2.md

 reject
 ---

-- there's more beautiful warm feeling than love someone deeply
+- there *isn't* more beautiful warm feeling than loving someone deeply
-- until the first you realize this one set and no matter how far away we wish to run from on no quit the love true is, sometimes we're not everyone's a cup of tea
+- until of course, you realize *it's* *one-sized*, and no matter how far away we wish to run from *unrequited*  love the *truth* is, sometimes we're not everyone's a cup of tea
-- when we try to close to someone who doesn't like our aspect,we might just think there's managing that we like them and hope we are
+- when we try to close to someone who doesn't like us *back*,we might just think *they're* *imagining* that we like them and hope we *aren't*
 - when that happens ,realizing where you stands can be helpful both of you, it can avoid *awkward* conversation and fear for help
 - keep watching to learn about some senses,they might not be in to you